+5.85% S

-Investment Income Earned v's Budget Year to Date Estimated interest earned to date \$\$ 375,592 Pro Rata annual budget \$\$ \$\$ 168,550
+Investment Income Earned v's Budget Year to Date

+Eslimated interest earned to date \$ 375,592

+Pro Rata annual budget \$ 168,550

-Interest roturn is calculated on (actual interest + plus accrued interest + plus realised gains - losses on disposal - expenses) / principal value Oppital Guaranteed note if held to maturity Blackrock interest rate is shown as zero as regular distributions are not being received.
+Interest return is calculated on (actual interest + plus accrued interest + plus reslised gains - tesses on disposel - excenses) Capital Guaranteed note if held to maturity Elektrock interest rate is shown as zoro as regular distributions are not being received.
 When a distribution is received the interest rate is adjusted for that month eccordingly.
-Estimated interest for Period is calculated by multiplying the annualised rate by the purchase price and reflects both interest accrued and received.
+Estimated Interest for Period is calculated by multiplying the annualised rate by the purchase price and reflacts both interest accrued and received. sal - expenses) / principal value